“Many people take no care of their money till they come nearly to the end of it. And others do just the same with their time.”

-Using credit cards can be particularly detrimental when you carry balances rather than paying the full monthly balance.
+Using credit cards can be particularly detrimental when you carry balances rather than paying the entire monthly balance.
 By merely paying the minimum on your monthly card balance, your debt is ratcheting up quickly with high-cost debt.
-Most credit cards carry interest rates in the mid-high teens level.
+Most credit cards carry interest rates at the mid-high teens level.
 Your lenders are channeling the Rolling Stones, “Time is on my side, yes it is..”

 Manage Debt Carefully